jinhduong/chrome_ext_template/README.md

-# The template for Chrome extension by Typescript, Webpack and (optional) Vue
+# The template for Chrome extension
+- Typescript
+- Webpack
+- (optional) Vue